One Last Spin

 Pre-Production

 The pre-production phase was critical in shaping the film’s direction.
-The team engaged in weeks of discussions with experts, addiction counselors, and advocacy organizations to ensure that the stories would be told with sensitivity and accuracy.
+The team engaged in weeks of discussions with experts, addiction counsellors, and advocacy organisations to ensure that the stories would be told with sensitivity and accuracy.
 Building rapport with interviewees was a key priority, as these individuals were sharing some of the most difficult moments of their lives.
 A great deal of care was taken to ensure they felt comfortable, understood, and in control of their narratives.

 Extensive planning also went into crafting the visual and narrative style of the documentary.
 The team wanted to strike a balance between the stark reality of gambling addiction and the cinematic storytelling that would draw audiences in.
 Locations, interview setups, and the overall aesthetic were carefully considered to reflect the gravity of the subject matter.